jonsterling/forest/content/trees/tfmt-000I.md

 One positive aspect of quiver is that it is possible to load it with [your own macro library](tfmt-000F), so that diagrams involving custom notations render correctly in the graphical interface.
 The downside of the approach here is that the macro library must be located on a publicly accessible URL that can be pasted into the quiver interface.

-Quiver also offers excellent support for embedding the resulting diagrams in existing $\LaTeX$ documents: after creating your diagram, you can request a $\LaTeX$ snippet that includes a URL which allows you to resume editing your diagram.
+Quiver also offers excellent support for embedding the resulting diagrams in existing {#\LaTeX#} documents: after creating your diagram, you can request a {#\LaTeX#} snippet that includes a URL which allows you to resume editing your diagram.
 For example:

 ```latex
 % https://q.uiver.app/?q=WzAsMixbMCwwLCJBIl0sWzEsMCwiQiJdLFswLDFdXQ==